 A Bachelor of Science in Chemistry is typically completed in four years of full-time enrollment.
 Chemistry majors will take a wide range of chemistry classes including core classes in general chemistry, organic chemistry, analytical chemistry, biochemistry, inorganic chemistry and physical chemistry.
-Additionally, they will take calculus, a year of physics, general education classes and upper level electives in chemistry.
-Course descriptions may be read in the academic catalog.
-Students are encouraged to follow their progress with a degree completion worksheet.
+Additionally, they will take calculus, a year of physics, general education classes and upper level electives in chemistry are required.

 - Bachelor of science in chemistry major degree requirements